NachtRaveVL/Lepton-FLiR-Arduino/README.md

 Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
 Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

-Dependencies include: CoopTask (alternate to Scheduler, disableable), Scheduler (SAM/SAMD only, disableable), SoftwareI2CLibrary (optional), and digitalWriteFast (optional).
+Dependencies include: Scheduler (SAM/SAMD only, disableable), TaskScheduler (alternate to Scheduler, disableable), CoopTask (alternate to TaskScheduler, optional), SoftI2CMaster (optional), and digitalWriteFast (optional).

 Parts of this library are derived from the Lepton FLiR software development SDK, Copyright 2011,2012,2013,2014 FLIR Systems - Commercial Vision Systems.